Skip to primary navigation Skip to content Skip to footer

 Old Town Twister, a sit on top kayak

-Sit-on-top kayaks (SOTs) are a variation of recreational kayaks in which the paddler sits exactly as the name implies: directly on top of the boat.
-There is no deck on a SOT and no cockpit that a paddler can put their legs inside.
-This provides the advantage of easy entrance and exit from the boat, and removes some of the need for adjusting seats and foot pegs for sizing.
+Sit-on-top kayaks (SOTs) are a variation of recreational kayaks in which the paddler sits directly on top of the boat.
+There is no deck on a SOT and no cockpit, which makes it easier to enter and exit the boat.
 On the other hand, SOTs generally involve a wetter ride for the paddler, since there is no deck to protect from paddle drips and waves.
-SOTS kayaks are the widest and flattest kayaks, making them extremely stable in their normal position, but unable to be put on an edge for performance paddling.
+SOT kayaks are the widest and flattest kayaks, making them extremely stable in their normal position, but unable to be put on an edge for performance paddling.
 The stability and ease of access to gear makes them ideal for activities like birding and photography.
-They also have the disadvantage of typically being heavier and a bit more awkward to carry than regular recreational kayaks.
-Recreational sit on tops should also not be confused with Surfskis: extremely long and narrow, high performance sea kayaks which also use a sit on top cockpit method.
+But they are heavier and a bit more awkward to carry than regular recreational kayaks.
+Recreational sit-on -ops should also not be confused with surfskis: extremely long and narrow, high performance sea kayaks which also use a sit-on-top cockpit method.

 a child in a blue boat on a body of water